 - DANTES Subject Standardized Tests (DSST)

 Students must have original (official) score reports for these examinations sent to the Office of Admissions by the testing agency to be considered for credit.
-For individual AP, CLEP, and IB examinations, academic departments are responsible for determining whether PLA is granted and for also determining minimum score requirements, number of credit hours, and course equivalencies.
+For individual AP, CLEP, and IB examinations, academic units are responsible for determining whether CPL is granted and for also determining minimum score requirements, number of credit hours, and course equivalencies.

-In the case of DSST exams, the determination to grant PLA is based on American Council on Education (ACE) guidelines.
-Students who meet the minimum score recommended by ACE on examinations that cover subjects taught by MSU will be awarded PLA based on ACE guidelines.
-Academic department heads are responsible for determining whether such PLA hours will be considered equivalent to a specific MSU course or considered elective credit.
+In the case of DSST exams, the determination to grant CPL is based on American Council on Education (ACE) guidelines.
+Students who meet the minimum score recommended by ACE on examinations that cover subjects taught by MSU will be awarded CPL based on ACE guidelines.
+Academic unit leaders are responsible for determining whether such CPL hours will be considered equivalent to a specific MSU course or considered elective credit.

 Students seeking credit for prior learning on the basis of military education and experience should consult the Credit for Military Education and Experience Policy.